Higgs-like inflation in scalar-torsion $f(T,\phi)$ gravity in light of ACT-SPT-DESI constraints: Conclusions

 \section{Conclusions}

-In this work we have investigated Higgs-driven inflation within the framework of scalar-torsion gravity, focusing on the general class of $f(T,\phi)$ theories.
+In this work we have investigated Higgs-like inflation within the framework of scalar-torsion gravity, focusing on the general class of $f(T,\phi)$ theories.
 The motivation for this study is twofold.
-On one hand, Higgs inflation provides an attractive bridge between high-energy physics and the early Universe, but its viability is increasingly scrutinized by the steadily improving precision of cosmological observations.
-On the other hand, torsion-based extensions of gravity constitute a conceptually distinct alternative to curvature-based theories, giving rise to genuinely new gravitational interactions and cosmological dynamics.
-In view of the latest CMB and large-scale-structure constraints from Planck, ACT, DESI, and BICEP/Keck, it is therefore timely to reassess Higgs-like inflationary scenarios within a scalar-torsion gravitational setting.
+On the one hand, Higgs-like inflation provides an attractive bridge between high-energy physics and the early Universe, but its viability is increasingly scrutinized by the steadily improving precision of cosmological observations.
+On the other hand, torsion-based extensions of gravity constitute a conceptually distinct alternative to curvature-based theories, giving rise to modified gravitational interactions and cosmological dynamics.
+In view of the latest CMB and large-scale structure constraints from Planck, ACT, DESI, and BICEP/Keck, it is therefore timely to reassess Higgs-like inflationary scenarios within a scalar-torsion gravitational setting.

-We first developed the general theoretical framework of $f(T,\phi)$ gravity at the background and perturbative levels, emphasizing the distinctive role played by torsion-induced interactions and the associated departure from local Lorentz invariance.
-Within the slow-roll approximation, we derived the background equations, the second-order action for scalar and tensor perturbations, and the corresponding inflationary observables.
-A central element of our analysis is the dominant-coupling (high-energy) regime, in which the scalar-torsion interaction governs the inflationary dynamics.
-In this limit, we obtained closed-form analytical expressions for the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ as functions of the number of e-folds.
-These results reveal characteristic deviations from standard single-field inflation and modified consistency relations that encode torsion effects in a transparent and testable manner.
+We first developed the theoretical framework of $f(T,\phi)$ gravity at the background and perturbative levels, emphasizing the role of scalar-torsion interactions and the consequences of local Lorentz-symmetry breaking for the inflationary dynamics.
+An important aspect of our analysis is the use of the scalar and tensor power spectra derived within the $f(T,\phi)$ framework in Refs.~\cite{Gonzalez-Espinoza:2020azh,Gonzalez-Espinoza:2021qnv}.
+This distinguishes the present treatment from previous scalar-torsion inflationary studies~\cite{Chakrabortty2021Inflation,Chakrabortty2022Correction, Fomin2025ScalarTorsion}, where the inflationary observables were evaluated using the standard GR-based spectra and consistency relations as an approximation.
+In $f(T,\phi)$ gravity, the breaking of local Lorentz symmetry introduces additional degrees of freedom, associated with the Goldstone modes of the broken symmetry, which modify the perturbation sector.
+Therefore, the use of the scalar and tensor spectra derived specifically for scalar-torsion gravity is essential for obtaining the inflationary predictions consistently.
+Within the slow-roll approximation, we derived the background equations, the second-order actions for scalar and tensor perturbations, and the corresponding inflationary observables.
+We then focused on the dominant-coupling, or high-energy, regime, in which the scalar-torsion interaction controls the inflationary dynamics.
+In this limit, we obtained closed-form analytical expressions for the scalar spectral index $n_s$, the tensor-to-scalar ratio $r$, and the running of the scalar spectral index $\alpha_s$ as functions of the number of e-folds.
+These expressions show how torsion modifies the inflationary observables and leads to consistency relations that differ from those of standard single-field inflation.